 The County was the defendant in various lawsuits with property owners disputing the County Assessor's valuation methods used for property within the Lake Tahoe Basin.
 The County vigorously defends the Assessor's valuations; however, in August 2020 the Board of County Commissioners approved a settlement agreement that would dismiss the case resulting in a roll back of property values and subsequent refunds in the amount of \$23,800,000.
 These property owner's claims started to be paid on July 1, 2021 by charging other funds based on management's assessment of the original property taxes paid that should be assumed by individual funds or, as needed, through transfers from the General Fund.
-The outstanding balance as of June 30, 2023 is \$6,161,721.
+The property owners had until December 31, 2023 to file a claim.
+The outstanding balance as of June 30, 2024 is \$0.